-Public Display of Affection/Pregnancy: Students are expected to maintain high Christian standards in their friendships and social conduct.
-Students must respect themselves, their peers, their teachers, as well as younger, elementary students, parents, and other persons who enter the campus.
+Public Display of Affection/Pregnancy: Students must maintain high Christian standards in their friendships and social conduct.
+Students must respect themselves, their peers, teachers, younger elementary students, parents, and others who enter the campus.
 Public display of affection with a sexual connotation is not conducive to an academic environment.
-Students engaging in excessive physical contact or other activities with sexual overtone, and/or explicit sexual acts will be subject to disciplinary action up to and including dismissal from school.
+Students engaging in excessive physical contact or other activities with sexual overtone and explicit sexual acts will be subject to disciplinary action up to and including dismissal from school.
 Marriage and pregnancy among students are considered incompatible with the school program and are not allowed.

-Contraband: CMS does not tolerate the use of illegal drugs and weapons of any type on campus.
-Any breach in this section of the policy will be referred to the Administrative Committee.
+Contraband: CMS does not tolerate the use of illegal drugs or weapons on campus.
+Any breach of this policy section will be referred to the Administrative Committee.

 Bullying: All members of the school community are committed to ensuring a physically and emotionally safe environment.
 We strive to value the rights of all people to learn without fear.
 A student shall not intimidate or harass another student through words or actions.
 Such behavior includes, but is not limited to, direct physical contact, such as hitting or shoving; verbal (or non-verbal digital) assaults, such as threatening, teasing, or name-calling; and social isolation or manipulation.
 When such conduct is repetitive or appears likely to be repeated, it is considered bullying.
-Calexico Mission School expects students and/or staff to immediately intervene and report incidents of bullying.
+Calexico Mission School expects students and staff to intervene immediately and report bullying incidents.
 Students who bully may be subject to discipline.
-Parents will be notified and Law enforcement will be contacted if appropriate.
+Parents will be notified, and Law enforcement will be contacted if appropriate.

 Criminal Act: If a student is convicted of violating a criminal statute, on or off campus, the student will be asked to withdraw from school.
-CMS reserves the right to involve the police and/or other law enforcement agencies when deemed necessary.
+CMS reserves the right to involve the police and other law enforcement agencies when necessary.

-Special Note: Students, who turn 18 years of age before graduation from CMS, surrender their non-minor rights while on campus or during any school-related activity.
+Special Note: Students who turn 18 before graduation from CMS surrender their non-minor rights on campus or during any school-related activity.
 They are required to abide by all school rules and policies.
-This includes but is not limited to, the signing of attendance irregularity notes, permission slips, off-campus privilege forms, and parent-teacher communication forms, all of which require parental involvement, approval, and signature.
+These include, but are not limited to, the signing of attendance irregularity notes, permission slips, off-campus privilege forms, and parent-teacher communication forms, all of which require parental involvement, approval, and signature.